cloudsimplus/cloudsimplus/CONTRIBUTING.md

     - Most of the times, each method has to make just a single thing.
 For instance, if a given method computes the number of million instructions (MI) that a Cloudlet has to execute across all its Processor Elements (PEs) and also compute the time that the
       Cloudlet is expected to finish, you must create a method for each one of these computations.
     - Identifier names have to be strongly meaningful.
-Avoid abbreviated names, unless the abbreviation is already part of CloudSim++ vocabulary (such as VM, PM, PE, etc).
+Avoid abbreviated names, unless the abbreviation is already part of CloudSim Plus vocabulary (such as VM, PM, PE, etc).
     - If you have to write a comment to explain a portion of the code, probably you should use the [Extract Method refactor](http://refactoring.com/catalog/extractMethod.html) using your IDE to create a new method to that portion of code.